sdat2/adcircpy/README.md

 ## Installation

 Please use a virtual environment with Python>=3.6.
-You may use conda or the OS's Python to provide a virtual environment for the application.
+You may use conda or the OS"s Python to provide a virtual environment for the application.

 You may install the application though pip.
 This will install the latest tagged version.